2025–26 Russian Second League Division A: Overview

 FC Forte Taganrog, which finished last in the 2024–25 Second stage Silver Group, was dissolved after the season and could not be replaced by a Division B team, as Division B is contested on a March-to-November cycle.

 In the first part of the season (summer/autumn 2025), each team in the Gold and Silver groups played each other team in the same group twice, home-and-away, for 18 games (in the Gold Group) and 14 games (in the Silver Group) in total for each team.

-For the second part of the season (spring/summer 2026), groups will be re-constituted.
+For the second part of the season (spring/summer 2026), groups were re-constituted.

 Top 6 teams of the First stage Gold Group and top 4 teams of the First stage Silver Group qualified for the Second stage Gold Group.
 Bottom 4 teams of the First stage Gold Group were moved to the Second stage Silver Group.

-The 8th-placed team of the First stage Silver Group was automatically relegated to the 2026 Division B. Four winners of the 2025 Division B zones will be promoted to the Second stage Silver Group.
+The 8th-placed team of the First stage Silver Group was automatically relegated to the 2026 Division B. Four winners of the 2025 Division B groups (Dynamo Stavropol, Zenit-2 St. Petersburg, Dynamo Bryansk and Amkar Perm) will be promoted to the Second stage Silver Group.

 Team that finished 7th in the First stage Silver Group would qualify for the relegation play-offs (two games, home-and-away) against the team that finished 9th in the Second stage Silver Group of the 2024–25 Russian Second League Division A, FC Murom.
 The play-offs would only be held if Murom finished 5th or 6th in the First stage Silver Group.
 If Murom finished in any other place, the play-offs would not be held, and the 7th-placed team would be relegated automatically.
 As Murom finished 8th, 7th-placed Avangard was relegated directly.

 The teams in re-constituted groups (with Silver Group now containing 10 teams) will play each other twice more for 18 more games.
-Top 2 Gold Group teams at the end of the season will be promoted to the Russian First League for the 2025–26 season.
+Top 2 Gold Group teams at the end of the season will be promoted to the Russian First League for the 2026–27 season.

 The 3rd-placed Second stage Gold Group team will play in promotion play-offs (two games, home-and-away), if they successfully apply for the 2026-27 Russian First League license.
 Their opponent will be: